wikimedia/jquery.ime/rules/README.md

 name: A mandatory short name for the input method. eg: `"Hindi InScript"`

+Note that the names used in the menu comes from src/jquery.ime.inputmethods.js

 description: An optional short description about the input method.
 eg: `"keyboard layout as per inscript standard"`